 The Seven Summits

-This page features the highest summits in teh seven Andean nations, form north to south, Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile and Argentina.
+This page features the highest summits in the seven Andean nations.
+From north to south these are, Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile and Argentina.
 Further details of how to climb all of the peaks featured here are available in 'The Andes - A Guide for Climbers & Skiers' by John Biggar (ISBN 0-978-0-9536087-6-8).
 Available for purchase on our Guidebooks page.

 Aconcagua, the highest mountain in Argentina.
 Also the highest peak in the Americas, in the Southern Hemisphere, and outside Asia.